ezraflavine/Phase4Grp5NLP_Project/README.md

 # Hate Speech Identification Dataset

+The link to the dataset used is here [Link here](https://data.world/crowdflower/hate-speech-identification)

 # About the Data
 This dataset utilizes Twitter data and was created for research purposes in hate-speech identification.
 The text is classified into three categories: hate-speech, offensive language, and neither.
 It is crucial to note that the dataset contains text that may be considered racist, sexist, homophobic, or generally offensive.